isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/combinatorics/combinatorics.typ

     ]
     Now let $S' subset.eq S$ have smaller diameter than that of $S$: $S' = {G_x: x in A}$, where $A subset.neq [4p]^(2p)$.
 So we must have that $forall x != y in A$, $abs(x sect y) != p$ (as otherwise diameter of $S'$ is equal to diameter of $S$).
 Thus $abs(A) <= 2 binom(4p, p - 1)$ by @crl:there-are-few-2p-size-sets-with-non-half-intersection.

-    So by @prop:upper-bound-on-less-than-half-first-binomial-coefficients, the number of pieces needed is at least $ (1/2 binom(4p, 2p))/(2 binom(4p, p - 1)) & >= (c dot 2^(4p) \/ sqrt(p))/(e^(-p \/ 8) 2^(4p)) quad & "for some" c \
+    So by @prop:upper-bound-on-less-than-half-first-binomial-coefficients, the number of pieces needed is at least #qed-multiline($
+        (1/2 binom(4p, 2p))/(2 binom(4p, p - 1)) & >= (c dot 2^(4p) \/ sqrt(p))/(e^(-p \/ 8) 2^(4p)) quad & "for some" c \
         & >= (c')^p quad & "for some" c' \
         & >= (c'')^sqrt(n) quad & "for some" c''.
-    $
+    $)
 ]